montella-03/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-scripts that add  path to success is to take massive, determined action script that counts the number of directories in the PATH script that lists environment variables
+scripts that add  path to success is to take massive, determined action script that counts the number of directories in the PATH script that lists environment variables script that lists all local variables and environment variables, and functions